jahdona/Social-network-api/README.md

 ## Suggested Future Development

-- Add additional seed data with the node package manager faker-js
 - Continue development of additional routes adding likes or up-votes
 - Create a front-end UI that will enable users to interact with the application in a cohesive and intuitive way
 - Include unit testing with Jest